sPHENIX-Collaboration/INTT/general_codes/CWShih/TH2INTT/README.md

 ### Ways to fill the bin (half-ladder) content
 #### One thing different from the TH2F, you CAN NOT use "TH2::Fill" to fill the content
-#### Instead, here we use "SetContent", you can determine the HL to be set by giving the "ladder name + directions" or the "server + Felix channel".
+#### Instead, here we use "SetContent".
+You can determine the HL to be set by giving the "ladder name + directions" or the "server + Felix channel".
 Examples are shown below.

 1. void SetLadderIContent(int barrel_id, int layer_id, int ladder_id, int side, double content)
 ```